 Medical diagnostics paper is aimed to provide students a unique opportunity to study how doctors or clinicians come to a conclusion regarding disease prediction, prevention, diagnosis, and optimal treatment regimens.
-Students will learn about multiple diagnostic tools, techniques and technologies used in medical practices.
-The emphasis is on, how to select an appropriate diagnostic technique, methods and technologies to conduct analyses to understand the results and their implications in patients' diagnosis.
-This paper primarily focuses on clinical chemistry, hematology, diagnostic microbiology, histopathology, molecular diagnostics and diagnostic medical imaging.
+Students will learn about multiple diagnostic tools, techniques and technologies use in medical practices.
+The emphasis is on how to select an appropriate diagnostic technique, methods and technologies to conduct analyses to understand the results and their implications in patient diagnoses.
+The medical diagnostic paper is primarily focused on, clinical chemistry, hematology, diagnostic microbiology, histopathology, molecular diagnostics and diagnostic medical imaging.

-After completing this course, the students should be able to: Gain knowledge about various infectious, non-infectious and lifestyle diseases, tumors and their diagnosis
+After completing this course, the students should be able to:

+Gain knowledge about various infectious, non-infectious and lifestyle diseases, tumors and their diagnosis